Laughing feels good, and it benefits our wellbeing in more ways than one.

 Feeling stressed?
 There’s a cure for that.
-The act of laughter increases the release of endorphins and dopamine in our brain, which helps reduce cortisol, our stress hormone.
+The act of laughter increases the release of endorphins and dopamine in our brain1, which helps reduce cortisol, our stress hormone.
 To fend off unwelcome stress, add a weekly or monthly comedy night to your diary.
 Watch a funny movie, visit a comedy show or slow down and observe the humour in everyday life – whatever tickles your fancy.

 Laughter forms bonds

 There’s nothing like a good gag to break the ice.
 Laughter and humour are instant barrier breakers and are important components in forming and fostering relationships.
-A study by Alan Gray of University College found that people who had a good laugh together shared significantly more intimate information than those who didn’t.
+A study by Alan Gray of University College2 found that people who had a good laugh together shared significantly more intimate information than those who didn’t.
 Gray suggests this is not merely because it’s a positive experience, but because laughter releases endorphins which encourage people to make more intimate disclosures to strangers.

 Laughter keeps you young

 There is a secret to natural anti-aging: laughter.
 And the best part?
 It’s free.
-A study done by Loma Linda University in California found that high stress levels in older people can cause damage to neurons in the brain, affecting memory and the ability to learn new things.
+A study done by Loma Linda University3 in California found that high stress levels in older people can cause damage to neurons in the brain, affecting memory and the ability to learn new things.
 For a laugh, join a laughing yoga class or workshop to get the endorphins flowing.